Norwich DNA health tests

 gene that causes kidney failure and death in Norwich

 terrier puppies.
-While this mutation was discovered
+While this variant was discovered

-among Finnish Norwich terriers, the mutation
+among Finnish Norwich terriers, the variant

 is known to exist among North American Norwich.